SteffiDorothy/Projects/Predicting Financial Market Trends/README.md

 ---

 ✅ **Final Submission for DS 501.
 Introduction to Data Science - Predicting Financial Market Trends: An AI Hedge Fund Approach**

+---

+## 💬 Contact

+For questions or collaboration opportunities, please reach out via GitHub or [LinkedIn](https://www.linkedin.com/in/steffi-dorothy-9938a21a3/)!